 General information

-The lecture given by me, Levin Hornischer, on Thursdays from 10:15 to 11:45 in room 021 (Ludwigstr.
+The instructor of the seminar is me, Levin Hornischer.
+During the semester, we meet on Thursdays from 14:00 to 16:00 in room 028 (Ludwigstr.
 31).
-Here the main content of the course is introduced.
 Below you find a schedule of when we cover which topic.
-(This is

 Lecture Notes